dpabril/Diskover-Indoors/index.md

 ---

 ## Privacy Policy
-This section informs you of our policy regarding the collection, use, and disclosure of personal data when you use Diskover Indoors (henceforth "the Application") in its form as a mobile application for iOS.
+What follows is our policy regarding the collection, use, and disclosure of personal data when you use Diskover Indoors (henceforth “the Application”) in its form as a mobile application for iOS.

 We DO NOT collect any data or information from you when you use the Application or otherwise.
-Any data that could be generated and/or used by the Application is self-contained and is not sent anywhere.
+Any data that could be generated and/or used by the Application is self-contained and is not sent and stored remotely.